 Data access is an ongoing and persistent problem for land observatories.
 An observatory’s proper functioning and success depends to a large extent on its ability to take into account and find ways to circumvent obstacles to accessing land data.
 Open-access data provided by State institutions is often not comprehensive since land-related data and analyses are very political and sensitive.
 This is especially the case in Cameroon, Uganda, and South Africa, where government institutions view land information as a source of power and income (information collected via video conferencing).
 In such contexts, an observatory often has limited access to data due to prohibitively high costs and political or technological constraints.
 Access to information may nevertheless be possible, depending on the institutional positioning of the observatory or its network.
 For example, the Malagasy land observatory, thanks to its institutional positioning—affiliated with a ministry—can more readily access administrative data.

 Identifying who observes, acquires, and produces data is essential for gaining an understanding and defining the role of land observatories.
-Irrespective of whether the observatory is a multi-stakeholder platform or a civil society organization, ad hoc studies, periodic surveys and regular production of monitoring data are undertaken, above all, by a small core group of determined and motivated experts who conduct the studies on behalf of a larger group; action is never taken by a multi-stakeholder group or civil society.
+Irrespective of whether the observatory is a multi-stakeholder platform or a civil society organization, ad hoc studies, periodic surveys and regular production of monitoring data are undertaken, above all, by a small core group of determined and motivated experts who conduct the studies on behalf of a larger group.
 At the Malagasy land observatory, for instance, only the director and study leaders contribute to qualitative analyses, although the observatory collaborates with ministry officials, the private sector, national and foreign universities, and foreign research institutes.
 Observation is generally assigned to a small group of actors (a researcher and an observatory expert) to avoid two pitfalls: (i) spreading observation and activity management to many actors may disperse the responsibilities and in turn, give rise to organizational problems, and (ii) assigning observation to actors outside the observatory may risk undermining the quality of the studies being conducted.

 However, not all observatories produce primary data and conduct field studies.
 Indeed, each observatory develops various land data collection tools, depending on its resources, methodology, and the topics it covers.
 For example, the South African land observatory does not produce primary data.
 It collects data from public or private data-holding structures, with which it has entered into contracts or agreements to do so, and uses its website to capitalize and disseminate data pertaining to land ownership monitoring in South Africa.
 In Uganda, in addition to data collection through data-holding structures, the observatory utilizes the 14 regional cells to transmit information on large-scale land acquisitions from the local to the central level in order to centralize and disseminate data through its website.